TGV: Avelia Euroduplex (TGV 2N2)

-The bi-current TGV 2N2 (Avelia Euroduplex) can be regarded as the 3rd generation of Duplex.
-The series was commissioned from December 2011 for links to Germany and Switzerland (tri-current trains) and to cope with the increased traffic due to the opening of the LGV Rhine-Rhone.
+The bi-current TGV 2N2 (Avelia Euroduplex) can be regarded as the third generation of Duplex.
+The series was commissioned from December 2011 for links to Germany and Switzerland (tri-current trains) and to cope with the increased traffic due to the opening of the LGV Rhin-Rhône.

 They are numbered from 800 and are limited to 320 km/h.
 ERTMS makes them compatible to allow access to Spain similar to Dasye.

 TGV M Avelia Horizon

 TGV M Avelia Horizon train passing through Montmélian.

-The design that emerged from the process was named TGV M, and in July 2018 SNCF ordered 100 trainsets with deliveries expected to begin in 2024.
-They are expected to cost €25 million per 8-car set.
+The design that emerged from the process was named TGV M, and in July 2018 SNCF Mobilités ordered 100 trainsets with deliveries beginning in 2024.
+In May 2026, the European Union Agency for Railways granted marketing authorisation, with first passenger service planned for early September 2026 after pre-commercial running.
+The type keeps the TGV's articulated double-deck, end-power-car architecture, but uses more compact power cars and modular passenger coaches.
+Alstom and SNCF Voyageurs list a maximum 740-seat configuration in a 200 m trainset, 20% energy savings, 30% lower maintenance costs, 20% more luggage space and 97% recyclable materials.

 TGV technology outside France

 TGV technology has been adopted in a number of other countries: